 Establishing a relationship with your PCP is important.
 Your PCP may be able to provide advice over the phone or fit you in for a visit right away.

-Call 800-535-9700 anytime to speak with a registered nurse.
-Nurses will discuss your symptoms with you and recommend the most appropriate care.
+Registered nurses are available 24/7 to discuss your symptoms with you and recommend the most appropriate care.
+Call 800-535-9700 anytime to speak with a nurse.

 - CareFirst Video Visit